-Tax-Exempt
+I. Tax-Exempt

-Interest on tax-exempt bonds is excluded from the gross income of its owners for federal income tax purposes and from Arizona income taxes, and as a result tax-exempt bonds can be sold at a lower true interest cost than taxable bonds.
+Interest on tax-exempt bonds is excluded from the gross income of its owners for federal income tax purposes and from Arizona income taxes and as a result tax-exempt bonds can be sold at a lower true interest cost than taxable bonds.
 The City, along with bond counsel, will evaluate all projects to be funded to assess their eligibility to be funded by tax-exempt bonds.
-The City will make every effort to ensure that all tax regulations are complied with to ensure the bonds maintain their tax-exempt status throughout the life of the bonds.
+The City will make every effort to ensure that all tax regulations are complied with to ensure the bonds maintain their tax-exempt status.